BDC Hamburger Icon

 Tebra Customer Support

-One of Tebra’s customer success coaches is paired with your practice for free for the first 60 days.
-Once a month, this representative helps you review your practice’s data and find opportunities to improve collections as well as eliminate practice inefficiencies.
-The rest of the time, customer help is always available via phone or email.
+After implementation, or what Tebra likes to call graduation, you’re introduced to one of Tebra’s customer success managers.
+Then, if you qualify, they’re paired with your practice.
+This representative helps you review your practice’s data and find opportunities to improve collections as well as eliminate practice inefficiencies.
+Customer service is also available via phone, email or by submitting a customer case.
 For billing concerns in particular, clients are encouraged to call the customer support team.

 Limitations

-If you outsource your billing instead of managing it yourself, Tebra’s biggest shortfall is the intrusion of a third-party vendor into the mix, meaning you’ll work with one more company to complete the billing process.
+If you outsource your billing instead of managing it yourself, Tebra’s biggest shortfall is the intrusion of a third-party vendor into the mix.
+This practice means you’ll work with one more company to complete the billing process.
 Of course, instead of seeing this as a drawback, you could happily view it as an extra set of hands.

-Apart from that, Tebra’s system can be slow, especially when uploading documents, and the customer support is outsourced, which can feel impersonal.
+Apart from that, Tebra’s system can be slow, especially when uploading documents.
+Plus, some users have reported an impersonal customer service experience; others have noted a lack of knowledge when speaking with customer support representatives.
 In contrast, competitor athenahealth is known for its hands-on, customized customer service.
 We also noticed Tebra has a significant amount of negative reviews on the Better Business Bureau website, many of which it hasn’t addressed.

 Methodology

-When investigating the best medical billing services, we spent hours researching and analyzing different products on the healthcare market, including Tebra.
+When investigating the best medical billing services, we spent hours researching and analyzing different products in the healthcare market, including Tebra.
 This process entailed participating in software demonstrations, phone interviews and customer service calls.
 We also sorted through customer service reviews, including those featured on the Better Business Bureau website.
-To determine the best medical billing service for practices prioritizing claims tracking, we examined each software’s user interface and user experience, billing process and transparency.
-Based on these factors, Tebra stood out as the top option.
-[Learn more about this vendor in our review of Tebra’s medical software and our overview of the best EMR medical software.]

 Frequently Asked Questions